Gap Year Paid Opportunities

 Green Corps

-Green Corps’ mission is to teach the next generation of environmental leaders the strategies and stills they’ll need to win tomorrow’s environmental battles while providing critical field support for today’s pressing environmental problems.
+Green Corps’ mission is to teach the next generation of environmental leaders the strategies and skills they’ll need to win tomorrow’s environmental battles while providing critical field support for today’s pressing environmental problems.
 Green Corps provides transportation to and from trainings after August training, as well as subsidized housing during the first Introductory Classroom Training in Boston.
-Organizers arrange their own housing while in their cities, although Green Corps will help provide temporary housing when organizers first arrive in their cities.

 Student Conservation Association

-The Student Conservation Association (CSA) provides service opportunities, outdoor skill and leadership training to thousands of young women and men each year.
-In all 50 states, high school, college, graduate students and others join together through SCA to care for national parks and forests, historic and cultural resources, and urban green space.
-All positions are expense-paid and tuition free.
+All positions (in national parks and forests, historic and cultural resources, and urban green space) are expense-paid and tuition free.
 Conservation internships range from three up to twelve months in over 50 disciplines.

 Government & Public Policy